-The World Mediation Organization now presents the core body of it’s activities, namely: global consultancies – namely conflict analysis and evaluation.
+We now present the core body of WMO’s activities, namely: global consultancies, conflict analysis and evaluation.
 In order to widen the professional range of experience, we generally create an executive group of international experts who match best with the necessity of the concrete inquiry.

 On this page you will find an introduction to our main fields of action (Mediation for States, Organizations, Individuals) as well as to the WMO Counseling Concept which is set up as a threefold structure.
 Due to our worldwide network of registered academic experts in the field, the WMO constantly receives updates of local social and inner state developments.
 Our constantly growing human resource enables us to promote alternative dispute management in online and local face-to-face sessions in a worldwide mood.